Getting USCIS approval is just one step of successfully marketing a project to EB-5 investors and achieving their immigration goals....

 About Christian Triantaphyllis

-Christian Triantaphyllis is an EB-5 immigration attorney at the immigration law firm Foster, LLP.
-Attorney Triantaphyllis concentrates his practice on business immigration matters and is a member of the firm's EB-5 legal team.
+Christian Triantaphyllis is a partner at Jackson Walker LLP.
+Triantaphyllis concentrates his practice on business immigration matters and is a member of the firm's EB-5 legal team.

 A global immigration law firm, Foster, LLP was founded in 1973, and currently has the most board-certified attorneys in nationality and immigration law in Texas.
 The firm is also the largest immigration law firm owned by a minority in the United States.
 Foster, LLP provides comprehensive solutions for individuals, families and businesses, and assists some of the largest corporations worldwide, along with leading midmarket and emerging companies.
 Foster, LLP’s team of EB-5 attorneys has experience assisting clients through all stages of the EB-5 process.